“Nothing stops me…now”

 “My kids come first,” says the Brunswick woman, who waited until a few months before surgery to tell her family so they wouldn’t talk her out of it.
 “This is the first time in my life I came first.
 But it was in order for my children to benefit.”

 The transformation that begins with a physician answering your questions takes patients through six months of nutritional counseling and behavior modification to prepare them for life-changing surgery.
 A well-attended support group provides continuous morale boosting before and after surgery.
-And a partnership with the Ridgewood YMCA Express, where the joiner’s fee is waived for Parma Hospital’s bariatric patients, gives patients a place to burn more calories.
+And a partnership with the Ridgewood YMCA Express, where the joiner’s fee is waived for UH Parma Medical Center’s bariatric patients, gives patients a place to burn more calories.

 The American Society for Metabolic and Bariatric Surgery designated Parma Hospital’s program as a Bariatric Surgery Center of Excellence.
 Sasala was impressed and made comfortable by a personable and knowledgeable staff that scheduled her promptly and answered all her questions.
 Her family was comforted that the program spends several months preparing patients physically and emotionally for a complete overhaul of body and mindset.